playframework/playframework/documentation/manual/releases/release29/migration29/Migration29.md

 * Second, Play actually expects the actor system config to reside in `akka.*`, because it sets various configs within that prefix so everything works nicely.
 If you would use a complete different actor system for Play, your application would likely work not correctly anymore.

-Because of these reasons, starting from Play 2.9 the `akka.*` config is dedicated only to Play's Akka config and can not be changed anymore.
-You can still use your own actor systems of course, just ensure you don't read their configuration from Play's `akka` config from the root path.
+Because of these reasons, starting from Play 2.9 the `akka.*` prefix is dedicated only to Play's Akka config and can not be changed anymore.
+You can still use your own actor systems of course, just ensure you don't read their configuration from Play's `akka` prefix from the root path.

 ## Defaults changes